 Yorkshire Dales National Park Hotels

-The Yorkshire Dales National Park, near The Traddock Hotel, was designated in 1954 in recognition of its outstanding scenery, diversity of wildlife habitats and rich cultural heritage.
+The Traddock is a great hotel near Yorkshire Dales National Park.
+This National park was designated in 1954 in recognition of its outstanding scenery, diversity of wildlife habitats and rich cultural heritage.
 Covering an area of 1,762 square kilometres, it straddles the central Pennines in North Yorkshire though a small part lies within Cumbria..
 The park is 50 miles (80 km) north east of Manchester; Leeds and Bradford lie to the south, while Kendal is to the west and Darlington to the east.

 It is a living, working environment, home to over 20,000 people, with tourism and farming being the major industries found within the park.